 Custom made sync stripper board using LM1881 sync separator designed to retro fit into existing SCART cables or can be fitted inside of a console.
-This incorporates ready to solder pads.
-Or can be supplied with three fly wires already soldered in place for you.
-Red for power, yellow for sync and black for ground and also heat shrink to cover PCB at no extra cost.
+Supplied with three fly wires already soldered in place for you.
+Red for power, yellow for sync and black for ground and also heat shrink to cover PCB.

 The LM1881 chip takes a "sync over composite video sync" (HSYNC+VSYNC+CVBS) and removes the composite video (CVBS) aspect of the signal, and outputs CSYNC (HSYNC+VSYNC) only which is the cleanest sync signal available when using an RGB SCART cable.
 This can help with removing unwanted onscreen artefacts, and also a CSYNC signal maybe needed for some monitors which only accept CSYNC.
 For further information on sync types please our Demystifying RGB Sync guide.

 The LM1881 does introduce amplification to the CSYNC signal, therefore, you will need to attenuation the output with a resistor.
 The value of the resistor depends on the console in question.
 Any queries please contact us and we will advise on the correct resistor value required.

 Power requirements for (CSYNC) video sync separator:

 Requires a EuroSCART cable which is wired for either 5 volts or 12 volts on pin number 8 of the SCART plug.
 This is needed to power up the LM1881 video sync separator circuit and without this required voltage you will not get a stable picture on your monitor.
 Please see diagram below which shows the location of pin 8 .
 If there is a wire attached to this pin then you should be good to go.
 If you are unsure whether your cable is wired correctly please contact us for assistance.
 All video game console RGB SCART cables from Retro Gaming Cables are compatible with the video sync separator version.